avestamh/ML_examples/README.md

 ## Insied the logestic_reg_random_forest_finetune.ipynb I have some simple data processing using pandas
 and then I perform
 # Logistic Regression
-  to Perform a logistic regression to analyze the relationship between vehicle model year and the likelihood of being a plug-in hybrid.
+  Perform a logistic regression to analyze the relationship between vehicle model year and the likelihood of being a plug-in hybrid.
 # RandomForest
 and then Used RandomForest to predict whether a new electric vehicle is a battery electric vehicle (BEV) or a plug-in hybrid electric vehicle (PHEV).
 It includes RandomForest **feature importance**,